gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 55-clock-polling
+## Current Branch: 56-forgot-password
-APIs to get the clock (so the client can poll), pause, resume, move forward and move back.

-Runs the clock on a thread.

-Notifies via SMS when the clock round changes.
+API to take an email and sends a code to the email.

+API that takes the code and new password and updates the player's password.